Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So I'd like to pass along an approach I use when it's time for new boots (and the way I hike, that's almost every year or two).

-I use this strategy to ensure that I don't miss anything, and to maximize my chances of getting the perfect fit, when I read hiking boots reviews.
+This strategy guarantees that I don't miss anything, and maximizes my chances of getting the perfect fit, when I read hiking boots reviews.

 I'm confident that it will work for you, too.

 I'm assuming you're looking for the best lightweight hiking boots, with minimal break in time, you can find.